A Landlord’s Guide to Accounting for Rental Properties

 Next, you’ll need to decide how you’ll record your financial transactions.
 The IRS allows two primary methods: cash and accrual.
 With the cash method, you record income when you actually receive it and expenses when you actually pay them.
 It’s straightforward and works well for many landlords.
 The accrual method is a bit different.
 You record income when it’s earned (like when rent is due, not paid) and expenses when they’re incurred (when you receive a bill, not when you pay it).
 While more complex, the accrual method provides a more accurate snapshot of your financial health over time.

-3. Create a Detailed Chart of Accounts
+3. Organize Your Finances with a Chart of Accounts

 Think of a chart of accounts as the official filing system for all your financial data.
 It’s a complete list of every account in your general ledger, broken down into categories.
 This allows you to see exactly where your money is coming from and where it’s going.
 Your chart of accounts will include categories for assets, liabilities, equity, income, and expenses.
 For example, under income, you’d have “Rental Income.”
 Under expenses, you might have separate accounts for insurance, property taxes, repairs, utilities, and marketing.
 A well-organized chart of accounts is the backbone of strategic financial analysis and is a key component of our CFO services.

-4. Establish a Simple Record-Keeping System
+4. Find a Record-Keeping System You’ll Actually Use

 Your new motto is: document everything.
 Meticulous record-keeping is your best defense in an audit and the key to claiming every deduction you’re entitled to.
 You need to keep proof of your income and expenses, which includes documents like bank statements, receipts, paid bills, and canceled checks.
 The IRS has clear guidelines on rental real estate recordkeeping that are essential to follow.
 Whether you use a simple spreadsheet or dedicated software, create a system you can stick with.
 A good habit is to scan and digitally file receipts as soon as you get them so nothing gets lost.